-Local authorities in Cheshire East and Cheshire West are looking for more foster homes which means that so are we at Excel Fostering seeking more carers.
+Local authorities in Cheshire East and Cheshire West are looking for more foster homes which means that we at Excel Fostering are seeking more carers.
 There is a particular need for people who can provide loving homes to sibling groups and older children.

 While there are other types of foster care, it is worthwhile to focus on these two as they are the more common requests for placement.
 It has been shown that approximately one-third of looked after youngsters are separated from their siblings.
 Because studies have demonstrated that kids fare better when they can remain together with their brothers and sisters, Excel is seeking foster carers who can help avoid having children being separated from their siblings.